 It’s been a big year and now it is time for reflection.

-In this series of articles, we are looking at the impacts 2018 has had on the residential and commercial sectors, as well as the regions and opportunities of significance in each major property development state.
-You can find our Victoria and New South Wales summaries here – now let us continue with our final instalment, Queensland.
+In this series of articles, we will be looking at the impacts 2018 has had on the residential and commercial sectors, as well as the regions and opportunities of significance in each major property development state.
+You can find our Victorian summary here – now let us continue with New South Wales.